gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 The API endpoints relevant to us are:

-- Endpoints for authentication
+- Authentication
-- Endpoints for listing courses & classes
+- Listing classes, and attendance
-- Endpoints for scanning QR codes
+- Scanning QR codes

 With these, we can start mapping the needed endpoints and figure out what to pass to it.

 ## Authentication

-### Figuring out the Authentication Method

-## List courses & classes
+## Listing classes, and attendance

-## Scanning QR
+## Scanning QR Codes

 # Roadblock to putting together a 3rd party library
 ![Image of firebase restriction](./images/firebase_restriction.png "Image of firebase restriction")